The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Appendix

-\paragraph{Execution of Prescribed Steps} In addition to open-ended problem solving across different puzzles, we also conducted focused experiments to test how providing the explicit solving algorithm guidance with prescribed steps would affect behavior of these reasoning models (Sec.~\ref{sec:exp-4.4}).
+\paragraph{Execution of Prescribed Steps.} In addition to open-ended problem solving across different puzzles, we also conducted focused experiments to test how providing the explicit solving algorithm guidance with prescribed steps would affect behavior of these reasoning models (Sec.~\ref{sec:exp-4.4}).

 We expected that finding and devising solution from scratch should require substantially more computation for model (e.g., for search and verification) than just following a given algorithm's steps.
-However, results in Figures \ref{fig:exec_r1} and \ref{fig:exec_claude} show that reasoning models' behavior does not change that much and the collapse still occurs at roughly same points as before with this setting.
+However, results over two puzzles (Tower of Hanoi and Checker Jumping) in Figures \ref{fig:puzzling_lrms} show that reasoning models' behavior does not change that much and the collapse still occurs at roughly same points as before with this setting.
 This finding strengthens evidence that the limitation is not just in problem-solving and solution strategy discovery but also in consistent logical verification and step execution limitation throughout the generated reasoning chains.

-For example, models are provided with a complete recursive algorithm of solving Tower of Hanoi puzzle as follows.
-This algorithm scratchpad was appended to the standard problem prompt to test its impact on reasoning behavior.
+For example, models are provided with a complete recursive algorithm of solving Tower of Hanoi and Checker Jumping puzzles as follows.
+These algorithm scratchpads were appended to the standard problem prompt to test its impact on reasoning behavior.

 \begin{promptboxalt}{Example of Prescribed Algorithm for Tower of Hanoi}

 Here is a pseudocode of recursive algorithm to solve the puzzle: